 The District will generally furnish students with specialized equipment and attire for participation in extracurricular activities.
 The District is not required to provide for the use of any particular type of equipment or attire.
-Students may furnish their own specialized equipment and/or attire rather than that which is provided by the district provided that equipment and/or attire meets standards established by the district and has the approval of the coach, leader, conductor or sponsor.
+Students may furnish their own specialized equipment and/or attire

-Students have the responsibility to furnish personal or consumable equipment or attire for participation in extra-curricular activities or for paying a reasonable usage cost for such equipment or attire.
+Students have the responsibility to furnish personal or consumable equipment or attire for participation in extracurricular activities or for paying a reasonable usage cost for such equipment or attire.
 For music courses that are extracurricular activities, students may be required to provide specialized equipment, such as musical instruments, or specialized attire, or for paying a reasonable usage cost for such equipment or attire.